Worksheet 3: Conditional Probability and Bayes’ Theorem

 • If you know it is cloudy, the likelihood of rain may increase because clouds are often associated with rain

-• If you know the card drawn from a deck is a spade, it impacts the probability that the card is a face card
+• If you know a card drawn from a standard 52 card deck is red, it impacts the probability that the card is a heart

 For example, imagine you are selecting a gummy bear from one of several jars.
 The probability of selecting a red gummy depends on which jar you chose.
 If you know the jar you picked, you can narrow down the probability of getting a red gummy.
 Conditional probability helps us formalize this reasoning.